This information only applies if you want to apply for September 2022 for your child to start primary or infant school (Reception year).

 3 Before you apply

-You must read the relevant guidance pages below before applying:
+You must read the Information for parents booklet, the relevant Appendix and additional guidance pages before applying:

 - Key dates

 - Applying for a place under the exceptional and compelling category

 It is the responsibility of parents or carers to apply for a school place.
 You do not need to have a letter from the County Council.